dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 glUseProgram(shaderProgram);
 ```
-After linking both shaders to shaderProgram we can delete vertexShader and fragmentShader objects.
+After linking both shaders to shaderProgram we can delete both vertexShader and fragmentShader objects.
 ```cpp
 glDeleteShader(vertexShader);
 glDeleteShader(fragmentShader);
 ```
-So, GPU have our data, it knows what to do with it but it don't know how to interpret it.
+So, the GPU have our data, it knows what to do with it but it doesn't know how to interpret it.

 ### Linking Vertex Attributes
 Our `Vertices[]` array consists of 9 float variables but one vertex is defined by 3 float variables determining its position.
 Now we need to tell GPU that: